-There's no need to panic if you missed the UCAS application deadline on 29 January 2021.
+There's no need to panic if you miss the UCAS application deadline on 26 January 2022.
 Even though it's best to sort out your application before the deadline, you still have a chance to land a place.
 However, you should know that there are no guarantees universities will give equal consideration to your late application.

-Now, you have two main options if you’ve missed the deadline.
+Now, you have two main options if you miss the deadline.
 The first one is to apply through UCAS Extra.
-If you’ve used all five choices on your UCAS application form and you’re not holding any offers, you can still find a place at university by adding another choice through Extra, between 25 February and 4 July.
+If you use all five choices on your UCAS application form and you’re not holding any offers, you can still find a place at university by adding another choice through Extra, between 25 February and 4 July.

-If you don’t hold any offers after 5 July, you'll be able to add an additional choice – through Clearing, the second option to apply if you missed the January deadline.
+If you don’t hold any offers after 5 July, you'll be able to add an additional choice – through Clearing, the second option to apply if you miss the January deadline.

 Clearing is for: